ibm-cloud-architecture/dba-gitops-catalog/README.md

 ## Setting up a cluster

-In this section we will present how to jumpstart the operators deployment
+In this section we will present how to bootstrap the operators deployment

 ### Prerequisites